 300 Mbps | Rs 6,858 | Rs 17,699 |

 Or you can simply buy from its basic options- 50/80/100 Mbps.
 While they don’t sound as appealing with their data rate, they were highly popular just a couple of years ago.
-So, for small-size families with a few handsets, 100 Mbps or below are still a reasonably good choice.
+So, for small families with a few handsets, 100 Mbps or below are still a reasonably good choice.
 Find out Subisu’s basic internet packages and prices.

 Subisu Internet Packages | 1 month | 3 months | 12 months |